amaumene/ansible_ilorest/README.md

     - ilorest
 ```
 This example will set the boot mode to legacy instead of UEFI but won't reset the defaults parameters.

-/!\ The server is restart at the end of the role so the changes are saved.